MediaComem/comem-travel-log-ionic-setup/README.md

 Your app should now remember user credentials even when you reload it!

-Finally, also update the authentication provider's `logOut()` method to remove the stored authentication from storage:
+Finally, also update the `AuthService`'s `logOut()` method to remove the stored authentication from storage:

 ```ts
 logOut() {